skyss0fly/SkyAPI-PM5/README.md

 # SkyAPI-PM5
-An API For all custom plugins, Currently on Pocketmine V.4.5.2 But will be compatible with V.5.0 on pocketmine upon release!
+An API For all custom plugins, Currently on Pocketmine V.4.5.2 But will be compatible with V.5.0 on pocketmine upon release! for a downgraded version of SkyAPI-PM4 you will have to go to: *NOT AVAILABLE AT THIS CURRENT POINT OF TIME*

 -----------------------------------